 The Northwest Herald called Paula Yensen the “fiscal hawk” of McHenry County.
 She’s opposed all tax increases, she rejected raises for County Board members, and she exposed ethics violations and corruption in county government.

-Since first being elected as a trustee in Lake in the Hills in 2001, Dr. Yensen voted against every proposed tax increase.
+Since first being elected as a trustee in Lake in the Hills in 2001, Dr. Yensen has voted against every proposed tax increase.
 One of her first votes in 2001 was to eliminate vehicle registration stickers for village residents because it was an unnecessary and expensive program.
-Her most recent vote was to oppose the five percent "entertainment tax" on movie theater tickets in Lake in the Hills.
-Movie tickets are already expensive; why make an evening out for a family even more unaffordable?

 Paula Yensen has proven throughout her career that she has the integrity and commitment to service that we need in government.